Provost Brief on UW Innovations on Fostering Collaboration

 - Published the Handbook for Leaders of Organized Research Units (ORUs) or Collaborative Research Teams (Word doc).

 - Mapped measures of collaborative activity—including joint appointments, joint courses offered, and types of multiple majors—by school and department, and shared them with the UW campus (see Collaboration Mapping).

 - Informed the Office of Research in developing the Complex Proposals Management Group, which helped 10 groups submit proposals.
 One of these proposals, “Advancing Democracy and Producing Transformations in Information and Technology for Burma,” was recently funded by the US Agency for International (USAID) for $1.5 million.
 Mary Callahan, Associate Professor of International Studies, is the principal investor for the project, which is a collaboration of her unit, the Jackson School of International Studies, and the Evans School of Public Affairs, the Information School, and University Libraries.

 - Gathered recommendations, best practice for international collaboration.

 - Drafted best practices for joint appointments, which have been reviewed and endorsed by the Board of Deans and Chancellors (BODC).

 - Worked with BODC and ABB committee to remove barriers to collaboration.

 - Established a working group to make recommendations around collaborative teaching (in partnership with the Teaching & Learning in the 21st Century Initiative working groups).

 - Provide training for research leaders.

-- Examine policies for recognition, P & T for collaborative work.
+- Examine policies for recognition, and promotion and tenure for collaborative work.